 About the Process

 The concept comes first.
 It is my believe that a strong concept can elevate a project to heights it could otherwise never reach.
-Looking for a good concept is a long process wherein I look at the art history and listen to audio-books and podcasts.
-These podcasts and audio-books can be about a great number of topics, from philosophy (Sam Harris), to history (Lives of the Artists by Giorgio Vasari), to architecture (99% Invisible).
+Looking for a good concept is a long process wherein I look at the art history and read books.
+These books can be about a great number of topics like philosophy, history and architecture.

-The next step consists of writing my ideas down whenever they come to mind and making little sketches out of them, two postage stamps in size.
-I scan all these sketches and I put them on my computer to categorize and rank them.
+The next step consists of writing my ideas down whenever they come to mind and making little sketches, two postage stamps in size.
+I scan all these sketches and I put them on my computer to categorize and rank them acoording to usability.

-After sampling all these ideas and letting them have “idea sex“, this means trying to combine two ideas into a new one, I gather the best ideas and try them out.
+After sampling all these ideas and letting them have “idea sex“, which means trying to combine two ideas into a new one, I gather the best ones and try them out.